Approved ELD Devices Checklist

 Therefore, you should simply make sure that the device has all of the FMCSA-required features.
 If it also has other features that are great.

 Every ELD manufacturer is different.
 When choosing a company, truckers need to select, a company that will provide you with a quality service.
 Most importantly, some of the devices carry a minimum of 3-year contract.

 Further, you want to make sure the manufacturer provides high-quality service.
 The last thing you need is to be stuck in a 3-year contract with poor service.

 Start by going to the Better Business Bureau and making sure that the company itself is in good standing with them.
 From there, you’ll want to check online reviews about their ELD services as well as their devices from real users.

-Many devices devices that offer monthly subscription, make sure the company does not charge any hidden fees.
-Needless to say that you need to look for a device manufacture that offers strong support for the product.
+Many devices that offer a monthly subscription, make sure the company does not charge any hidden fees.
+Needless to say that you need to look for a device manufacturer that offers strong support for the product.

 This will help you get a better idea of what to expect when you do choose an ELD provider.
 Reviews are not always the best indication of the quality of the device.
 However, in some cases, the reviews could give you some technical insight.

 That device will not only allows you to be FMCSA-compliant but also helps your company save money.
 It will be well worth the time and effort it took you to conclude your search.